On anti-Kekul\'{e} and $s$-restricted matching preclusion problems: Introduction

 \section{Introduction}

-Let $G=(V,E)$ be a simple graph.
+Let $G=(V,E)$ be a simple and connected graph.
 Let $N(v)$ be the set of neighbors of a vertex $v$ and $d(v)=\vert N(v)\vert$, the {\em degree} of $v$.
+The minimum degree of $G$ is denoted by $\delta(G)$.
 A {\em matching} $M$ of $G$ is a set of pairwise nonadjacent edges of $G$.
 The vertices of $G$ incident to the edges of $M$ are called {\em saturated} by $M$; the others are {\em unsaturated}.
 A matching in $G$ of maximum cardinality is called a {\em maximum matching}.
 The cardinality of a maximum matching is called the {\em matching number} of $G$, denoted by $\nu(G)$.
 A {\em perfect matching} is a matching of cardinality $\vert V(G)\vert/2$.
 An {\em almost perfect matching} is a matching covering all but one vertex of $G$.
 Let $F$ be a set of edges of $G$.
 If $G-F$ has neither a perfect matching nor an almost perfect matching, then we call $F$ a {\em matching preclusion set} of $G$.
 The {\em matching preclusion number} of $G$, denoted by $mp(G)$, is the minimum cardinality over all matching preclusion sets of $G$.
 A matching preclusion set of a graph $G$ with even order is {\em trivial} if all its edges are incident to a vertex of $G$.
-Based on the definition, we set $mp(G)=+\infty$ if $G$ has neither a perfect matching nor an almost perfect matching.
+Based on the definition, we set $mp(G)=0$ if $G$ has neither a perfect matching nor an almost perfect matching.
 For other standard graph notations and terminologies not defined here please refer to \cite{Bondy}.

 In organic molecule graphs, perfect matchings correspond to Kekul\'{e} structures, which play an important role in analyzing resonant energy and stability of hydrocarbon compounds.
-In \cite{Vukicevic1}, Vuki\v{c}evi\'{c} and Trinajsti\'{c} proposed the {\em anti-Kekul\'{e} number} of a connected graph $G$ as the smallest number of edges such that after deleting these edges of $G$ the resulting graph remains connected but has no Kekul\'{e} structure (perfect matching).
-For convenience, we call such a set of edges of $G$ {\em anti-Kekul\'{e} set}.
-Anti-Kekul\'{e} numbers of some chemical graphs were studied, such as a hexagonal system \cite{Cai}, the infinite triangular, rectangular and hexagonal grids \cite{Velja}, cata-condensed benzenoids \cite{Vukicevic2}, fullerene graphs \cite{Yang} and cata-condensed phenylenes \cite{Zhang}.
+In \cite{Vukicevic1}, Vuki\v{c}evi\'{c} and Trinajsti\'{c} proposed the {\em anti-Kekul\'{e} number} of a connected graph $G$, denoted by $ak(G)$, as the smallest number of edges such that after deleting these edges of $G$ the resulting graph remains connected but has no Kekul\'{e} structures (perfect matchings).
+For convenience, we call such a set of edges of $G$ an {\em anti-Kekul\'{e} set}.
+Anti-Kekul\'{e} numbers of some chemical graphs were studied, such as a hexagonal system \cite{Cai}, cata-condensed benzenoids \cite{Vukicevic2}, fullerene graphs \cite{Yang} and $(4,5,6)$-fullerenes \cite{Zhao}.
+It is noticeable that not every graph necessarily has an anti-Kekul\'{e} set, such as $K_2$ and even cycles.
+Recently, graphs which do not have anti-Kekul\'{e} set were characterized and constructed by Wu and Zhang \cite{Wu}.